sganapavarapu1/k8s-training-jan2019/README.md

-Program for the San Francisco public training in Jan 2019
+Program for the San Francisco public training - Jan 2019
 ====================================================

 * **Day 1**